 Can I still bring someone with me?

 - Yes.
-Spectators are still welcome to join us on our Experience Days.
+Spectators are still welcome to join us on our Experience Days just as they were before.
 Please see the 'Visitors Information' section for more information regarding spectators.

 Will there be other people in our group?

 - All Experience Days are held in groups outdoors.
-We have reduced the group sizes to allow for better social distancing.
 Please contact us directly for a quote on a Private Experience Day.

 My voucher is due to expire, is it still valid?

 - If you have one of our gift vouchers that expired during 2020 or is due to expire, you will have until 31st December 2021 to now use your voucher.
 If you have a voucher from a third party, please email us regarding an extension before your voucher is due to expire.

 - All bookings, experience days, outreach visits and educational sessions are non refundable as per our terms and conditions.
 If we are forced to close again we will be rebooking sessions free of charge.